kapee1/soroka/README.md

 ### TODO:
 * 6-degree case
 * Split-case for printing on smaller printers
+* Create a build guide
+* Add a VIAL firmware after testing

 BOM (and iBOM in soroka-pcb/bom/ibom.html)
 | Part     | Quantity |  Link    |